filakhtov/gentoo-use-docs/media-libs/taglib.md

 This flag should normally be disabled, unless there is a need to debug the library or develop against it.

+### doc
+Run the `cmake docs` command to build the documentation in HTML format from source code annotations using the Doxygen tool.

+This flag can be safely disabled.

 ### examples
 Pass the `-DBUILD_EXAMPLES=true` (`false` when the flag is disabled) to the `cmake` command.
 Build and install a set of small example programs that demonstrate the usega of the `libtag` libraries, including `tagreader` - to read and print tags from the media file; `tagreader_c` - same as `tagreader`, but written in C, instead of C++; `tagwriter` - writing tags into the media file; `framelist` - for identifying ID3v1, ID3v2 or APE tags and printing them; `strip-id3v1` - for removing any tags from the media file.

 It is safe to disable the flag.

 ### test
 Pass the `-DBUILD_TESTS=true` (`false` if the flag is disabled) to the `cmake` command.
-Build a test suite and run the `make check` command when the main build is completed to run the test suite provided with the source code.
+Build a test suite and run the `ninja check` command when the main build is completed to run the test suite provided with the source code and check for regressions.
 This will extend the build time.

-This flag should normally be disabled, as it is primarily oriented towards developers, testers and the Gentoo team.
+This flag should normally be disabled, as it is primarily oriented towards the developers, testers and maintainers.